edl78/weed_training/readme.md

 ## Metrics
 - Run this with: `docker-compose -f docker-compose-metrics.yml up`
 - Output in train/class_metrics.json file which is used to produce graphs default put under train/result_figures/ with a number of svg files.
+Replace up with down to remove the container when done in the docker-compose command.

 ## Auto annotation
-- Can be run like this: python3 auto_annotate.py -p /train/pickled_weed/pd_val.pkl -v resnet18 -t 0.5 for automatic annotation and uploading to cvat.
-For uploading of ground truth run python3 auto_annotate.py -p /train/pickled_weed/pd_val.pkl -g /auto_annotation/resnet18/2021_12_16_12_57_57.
-Rerun auto annotation on specific task: python3 auto_annotate.py -r "FieldData 20200515101008 2L GH070066" -t 0.7
-- Update gt_tasks with auto annotations: python3 /code/auto_annotate.py -u True -m gt_val -d auto_annotation_resnet18_2021_12_16_12_57_57 where -m flag is pattern to match gt task with and -d is the match pattern for auto annotations.
-The code will match tasks by itself.
-The idea is to use a well trained detector with high confidence threshold to find missing annotations in the validation dataset and after manual validation push these back to the ground truth task.
-- A special flag has been added for convenience, -w --whatever is connected to the function do_whatever and has been used to set a list of tasks to status completed for example.
-Modify this code to automate whatever.
-- To upload annotations in xml format from a folder run: python3 /code/auto_annotate.py -x "/train/xml_annotations" as example path.
+- Run with `docker-compose -f docker-compose-auto-annotate.yml up`
+- Auto annotation parameters: "-f": path to folder with images as "/weed_data/fielddata/tractor-32-cropped/20190524130212/1R/GH010033", "--ext": imgage file extension such as "png", "-t": confidence threshold as "0.7", "-i": iou threshold if run on a task with prior annotations to be able to complete missing annotations set to "0.7" for example, "--model_path": path to PyTorch model to use for auto annotation run like "/train/resnet18_model.pth", "--settings_file": is the settings file given on the format of "/code/settings_file_gt_train_val.json".
+- Setting file variables: "auto_annotation_class_map": used to map network output to object classes.
+- After Auto annotation run is finished and the data and annotations are uploaded to cvat, inspect annotations and correct if needed.
+Set the task to completed state and go to the weed_annotations dashboard.
+Update annotations to import them into MongoDB.
+Then decide on a training/validation split and update the files train_frames_full_hd.npy and val_frames_full_hd.npy that define the frames to include in the dataset.
+- Make a new dataset in two ways: By including the flag -m "True" in the weed_training docker-compose.yml.
+By running this docker-compose a new training will also be started.
+Or start the separate compose file: `docker-compose -f docker-compose-make-new-dataset.yml up`, replace up by down when done in the docker-compose command.